okgrow/guides/processes/development/new-app-setup/README.md

     1. You should have this Alert Rule "An event is seen" & "Send a notification via Slack".
     1. Now save this rule :)

+#### Meteor apps setup

+  1. All you have to do is have used our base meteor app to get started.
+  2. You will need to add the DSN and Public DSN from your sentry.io projects to your meteor settings for staging & production.

+#### Exponent - React-Native setup
+1. TODO: This will need to be updated once we have a build script completed.
+2. Currently you can follow the steps taken for the Rapunzl project.

 # CI